WasatchPhotonics/DeviceDocumentation/content/dash-manual-pdf.md

 ## 3. Working with stored data

 ### Overlaying spectra
 After storing data using either the Store or Record tool, the stored data list will appear in the main interface.
-Select individual records by clicking on them, or use the shift and control buttons on your keyboard to select groups of records.
-After selection, click the **Update Graph** green button to show the selected entries in the main graph area.
-Double click the note field to type in notes specific for a data entry.
+Select an individual spectrum by clicking on it, or use the shift and control buttons on your keyboard to select groups of spectra.
+After selection, click the **Update Graph** button to show the selected entries in the main graph area.
+Double click the note field to type in notes specific to individual spectra.

 ### Subtracting blanks
 The **Make Blank** button us used to assign a particular spectra from the history as a "Blank Spectra".
 This means that any spectra viewed after assigning a blank has the blank specta subtracted from it.
 To "unassign" a blank, choose the blank frame and hit the "make unblank" button.
 Note that if the spectra history is saved to file, only the raw data is saved, not the subtracted spectra.
 However, one can manually subtract spectra since all of the history, including annotations of which frame is blank spectra frame, is saved to file.